kashishkap00r/kashish-kapoor/content/financial-planning.md

 We optimize repayment, interest cost, and decision-making without confusion or guilt.

 ### 5) Investments (goal-based)
-Investing is not a hobby — it’s a tool for goals.
+The most important of all pillars.
-We set the right asset allocation for new money and clean up the existing portfolio.
+We set the right asset allocation for new money and clean up the existing portfolio based on goals identified.

 ### 6) Taxes
-No drama, no last-minute panic.
 We make decisions with after-tax reality in mind and keep things compliant.

 ---